pollinations/pollinations/README.md

 ## TODO

-- [ ] Add support for selecting component parameters
+- [ ] Add support for select component parameters
 - [ ] Toggle between dark mode and light mode
 - [ ] Add a "Copy Code" button for easy code copying
 - [ ] Document the parameters used by each component